-DMARC is an email authentication, reporting, and policy conformance protocol that can safeguards users from spoofing and phishing and at the same time helps in building a sound domain reputation.
+DMARC is an email authentication, reporting, and policy conformance protocol that can safeguard users from spoofing and phishing.
+It also helps in building a sound domain reputation.
 Let's dive in to learn more about DMARC.

 DMARC stands for Domain-based Message Authentication, Reporting & Conformance.
-DMARC is a standard email authentication protocol that helps you verify your email, safeguards against spoofing.
-DMARC enables you to request reports from email servers to resolve deliverability and authentication issues.
+DMARC is a standard email authentication protocol that helps you take an authoritative action in case DKIM/SPF fails.

 DMARC performs the following functions: